juleskt/601-Team1-HW1/httpstat/README.md

 ## Installation

+If you want to download our httpstat, download the code from this github.
+If you want to have a commandline version of it, please run setup.py.

-There are three ways to get `httpstat`:
+There are three ways to get the original `httpstat`:

 - Download the script directly: `wget https://raw.githubusercontent.com/reorx/httpstat/master/httpstat.py`